Agent Negotiation Protocol (ANP)

 Gas-Free Negotiation

 All listing, bidding, and acceptance operations are off-chain signed messages.
-Zero gas until the optional on-chain settlement.
+Zero gas.
+Documents are stored and indexed on Obolos, verifiable by anyone.

 🔒